 Many states deliver services to Medicaid beneficiaries via managed care arrangements.
-Federal regulations at 42 CFR 438 set forth quality assessment and performance improvement requirements for states that contract with managed care organizations (MCOs) and/or prepaid inpatient health plans (PIHPs).
-These requirements include the development and drafting of a managed care quality strategy and the performance of an external quality review (EQR).
+Federal regulations at 42 CFR 438 set forth quality assessment and performance improvement requirements for states contract with any of the four types of managed care entities: managed care organizations (MCOs), prepaid inpatient health plans (PIHPs), prepaid ambulatory health plans (PAHPs) and/or primary care case management entities (PCCM-Es).
+These requirements include the development and drafting of a managed care quality strategy (QS) and the performance of an external quality review (EQR).

-The following map displays which states currently contract with MCOs and/or PIHPs:
+The following map displays which states contract with MCOs, PIHPs, PAHPs, and/or PCCM-Es* :

 State Quality Strategy